The Black Spider: First internal narrative

 The grandfather tells how a few centuries before, the village had been ruled by a Teutonic Knight named Hans von Stoffeln, who worked the farmers of the village very hard.
 Von Stoffeln, a strict and aggressive man, relentlessly collected on the tax obligations of his serfs.
-His unpredictability inspired fear among the peasants, and he would brook no contradiction; any criticism towards Von Stoffeln's rule inspired such harsh retaliation that the farmers submitted weakly to his will.
+His unpredictability inspired fear among the peasants, and he would brook no contradiction; any criticism towards Von Stoffeln's rule inspired such harsh retaliation that the farmers submitted meekly to his will.
 Von Stoffeln demanded ever more ludicrous tasks, the last of which was the replanting of trees from a distant mountain to form a shaded path on his estate.
 He demanded this job be done in such a short period that the peasants could never complete it without abandoning their own harvest and going hungry.

 At this dire moment, the Devil, in the form of a wild hunter, offered his assistance with the replanting.
 As payment, he wanted an unbaptized child.
 At first, the peasants refused his offer.
 However, Christine, a farmer's wife who had come to the valley from Lindau near Lake Constance, was against the mistreatment of the villagers and wanted an end to all the outrageous demands being enforced by von Stoffeln.
 After the initial refusal, everything began to go wrong with their project.
 Finally, Christine convinced the farmers to accept the bargain, believing that they could escape it by baptizing every child immediately at birth.
 The Devil's pact was sealed when the hunter gave Christine a kiss on her cheek.
 The hunter used his demonic powers to instill a curse in the kiss, which would ensure his payment.